Secure AI System Development

 - How should organizations verify third-party model and dataset supply chains without receiving every trade secret?

-- What security baseline should apply before an AI agent can write files, spend money, send messages, or access internal systems?
+- What security baseline should apply before an AI agent can write files, spend money, send messages, call production APIs, or access internal systems?

-- How should AI security incidents be reported when public disclosure may reveal attack methods?
+- How should AI security incidents be reported when public disclosure may reveal attack methods, sensitive prompts, or exploitable tool chains?

-- Can secure-by-design expectations keep pace with models that gain new tool-use and autonomy capabilities after deployment?
+- Can secure-by-design expectations keep pace with systems that gain new tool-use, memory, multimodal, and autonomy capabilities after deployment?

 Related Pages